|About me||Résumé||Academic||Software||Semi-useful information||Quotations||Writing||Organizations|

 "A Certified Framework for Compiling and Executing Garbage-Collected Languages", Andrew McCreight, Tim Chevalier, and Andrew Tolmach.
 ICFP '10

-Currently, I put most of my time into the Rust project.
+I don't do much software outside my day job right now.
+From 2011-2013 I put most of my time into the Rust project.

 Software I've written and am willing to show in public lives on my community.haskell.org home page.
 I've also contributed a little bit of code to GHC and even less code to darcs.
 All of this is rather old.